spark3dp/webapp-samples/README.md

 3. In the API Keys tab of the app registration, enter the fully qualified URL of the sample's plugins/login/login-callback.html file (do not use a relative path).
 4. Copy the app key and app secret for later use.
 5. You need to run a server.
 This repo is provided with a nodejs server.
 To run it you should:
-  * Copy server/nodejs/config.example.js to server/nodejs/config.js and set your app's details there
+  * Copy server/nodejs/config.example.js to server/nodejs/config.js and set your app's key and secret there.
   * Install nodejs and then:
   ```sh
   $ sudo npm -g install grunt-cli